 Senator Warren plans to stifle the influence of big businesses and several CEOs.
-The Senator is not a fan of Wall Street or corporations, especially large firms and their CEOs.
+The Senator is not a fan of Wall Street or large corporations and their CEOs.
 Many folks agree with her.
-They see several CEOs collect massive bonuses even as their decisions hurt consumers and other stakeholders.
-To fix these problems, Senator Warren introduced bills in the Senate to establish a wealth tax on individuals, to enhance accountability for CEOs, and to set the framework to break up large tech companies.
+They see many CEOs collect huge bonuses while their decisions hurt consumers and other stakeholders.
+To fix these problems, Senator Warren introduced bills in the Senate to do three things: put a wealth tax on individuals; strengthen accountability for CEOs; set the framework to break up large tech firms.

-While the status quo is unacceptable, the Senator’s ideas do not show how to stop greedy CEOs from abusing their office while taking huge sums from their firms.
-Thus, if these bills pass as is, they will discourage innovation and creativity and dampen economic development.
+While the status quo is not right, the Senator’s ideas do not show how to stop greedy CEOs from abusing their office while taking huge sums from their firms.
+Thus, if these bills pass as is, they will reduce risk taking and stifle economic progress.

-Before discussing these proposals, let’s look at the Senator’s background.
-Senator Elizabeth Warren was a law professor for more than 30 years, including nearly 20 years as the Leo Gottlieb Professor of Law at Harvard Law School.
-She was President Obama’s advisor and a principal architect of the Consumer Financial Protection Bureau.
-Following the Great Recession in 2008, she chaired the congressional oversight panel of the Troubled Asset Relief Program (TARP).
-The Senator has been an outspoken critic of business, and a strong consumer advocate.
+Let’s look at Warren’s journey to the Senate.
+She was a law professor for over 30 years; the Leo Gottlieb Professor of Law at Harvard Law School for about 20 years.
+She advised President Obama and was the key architect of the Consumer Financial Protection Bureau.
+After the Great Recession in 2008, she chaired the congressional panel of the Troubled Asset Relief Program (TARP).
+A strong consumer advocate, she is a vocal critic and business and CEOs.

-To be sure, we must protect consumers from abusive companies, but Senator Warren’s proposals won’t fix the targeted problems and might hinder economic growth.
+I agree we must protect consumers from abusive companies, but Senator Warren’s ideas won’t fix the targeted problems and might hinder economic growth.

 Senator Warren’s Wealth Tax

 Senator Warren, who does not identify as a socialist, proposes a two percent wealth tax on Americans with assets above $50 million, rising to three percent on assets more than $1 billion.

-No doubt, inequality is an issue; however, we do not fix the underlying causes by taxing the wealthy.
+Inequality is an issue; but, we do not fix the causes by taxing the wealthy.
 First, we must identify the systemic problems.
-Specifically, we should learn why there isn’t an acceptable sustained rise in lower income levels.
-In Warren’s proposal we narrow the income gap by taking from the wealthy, and later redistributing the amount seized to lower rungs.
+We should learn why there isn’t an acceptable sustained rise in lower income levels.
+In Warren’s proposal we narrow the income gap by taking from the wealthy and later redistributing the funds seized to lower rungs.
 How does this approach solve the endemic problem?
 It doesn’t!
-Among other things, it ignores incentives to create jobs and wealth.
+It ignores incentives to create jobs and wealth.